Scores of people turn up at houses of Army officers killed in encounter with terrorists in J&K

 Officials said the bodies of the two deceased officers have been brought to the Army's 92 Base Hospital in Srinagar.

+The mortal remains of the two are expected to reach their respective places by the evening or early next morning, the family members said.

-They said Singh's wife, a lecturer in a college, was given the news of her husband's death in the morning after being told on Wednesday that he was seriously injured.
+They said Singh's wife, a school teacher in Panchkula district, was given the news of her husband's death in the morning, after being told on Wednesday that he was seriously injured.

-A third-generation soldier, Singh has left behind a two-year-old daughter and a six-year-old son.
+A third-generation soldier, Singh has also left behind a two-year-old daughter and a six-year-old son.

 Dhonchak's family includes his wife, a two-year-old daughter and three sisters.